What Am I Entitled to After a Car Accident in Florida?

 In Florida, you’re entitled to Personal Injury Protection (PIP) benefits to cover a portion of medical bills and lost wages, up to $10,000, regardless of fault.
 If your injuries are severe, you may also have the right to seek compensation from the at-fault driver for pain and suffering, property damage, and other expenses.

-Understanding your rights and entitlements under Florida’s car accident laws can help you recover from the physical, emotional, and financial impact of an accident.
+With decades of experience advocating for car accident victims, I understand how crucial it is to know your rights and recover what you’re entitled to.
+Let’s break down Florida’s car accident laws and how they can help you address the physical, emotional, and financial toll of an accident.

 Florida’s unique “no-fault” insurance laws provide several types of compensation following an accident, particularly through PIP coverage.
 Here’s what you may be entitled to: